xma711/notebook/statistics/distributions/poisson/README.md

-intuition
+Intuition
 ------------

-assume average arrival rate = lambda, then what is the probability that x arrivals happens in a unit time?
+Assume average arrival rate = lambda, then what is the probability that x arrivals happens in a unit time?

 P{X=x} = e^(-lambda) * (lambda)^n / n! and E[X] = lambda.